-Birthing Project USA’s founder -Kathryn Hall -Trujillo- and her experiment which began over 30 years ago to provide social support to community women during pregnancy has grown into an international phenomenon.
+We are enthusiastic and excited about expanding the opportunity for Arkansans and others to participate in the Underground Railroad for New Life’s journey to enhance birth outcomes for Women in Arkansas and beyond!
+Birthing Project USA’s founder -Kathryn Hall -Trujillo- and her experiment which began in 1988 to provide social support to community women during pregnancy has grown into an internaphenomenon.
 Communities invest in local birthing projects to help ensure the well-being of future generations.

-I invite you to learn more about the Birthing Project.
-Let us know how we can help you form a Birthing Project in your community!
+We'd like to help you form a Birthing Project in your community!